 Love beer?
 Especially local beers?
 In 1984, long before Vancouver's craft beer explosion, Granville Island Brewing opened Canada's first microbrewery on Granville Island.
 Today, you can tour the facilities (and taste their wares), grab a pint in the bar, or buy souvenirs at their store.
-When I did their tour (with my beer-loving uncle, visiting from the U.S.), we met people from all over the world at the beer-tasting, so it's a great way to meet fellow travelers (and potential drinking buddies), too.
+The beer-tasting is a great way to meet fellow travelers (and potential drinking buddies), too.

 If you don't want to eat at the Public Market (see above), there are dozens of restaurants on Granville Island.
 Stand-outs include Edible Canada--one of Vancouver's Best Farm-to-Table Restaurants (and a great place to get info on foodie and culinary tours)--and Sandbar Seafood Restaurant, famous for its cedar plank salmon.